rust-lang/rfcs/text/0000-eager-macro-expansion.md

 x += 1;        // Hygiene mark A (the original mark)
 ```

-And of course the result is an error with the expected message "could not
+And the result is an error on the `x += 1` line with the expected message
-resolve `x`".
+"could not resolve `x`"; since every declaration of the identifier `x` has a
+different hygiene mark, the compiler treats them as different identifiers.

 Using the [`Span` API](https://doc.rust-lang.org/proc_macro/struct.Span.html)
 on token streams, a proc macro can modify the hygiene marks on its output to